-In an article on Volleyballmag.com, Russ Rose of Penn State responds to a question about changes he would make to the sport.
+In an article on Volleyballmag.com, Russ Rose of Penn State (now retired from that position) responds to a question about changes he would make to the sport.
 The very first thing the legendary coach said was he would return to sideout scoring.
 That’s the old system where you can only score when you serve.

 Rose is realistic, though.
 He doesn’t see a change from the current system happening.
 Even still, it brings up something to think about.